hainguyents13/mechvibes-dx/README.md

 ### Architecture

-MechVibesDX is built on Windows 11 using modern technologies:
+MechvibesDX is built on Windows 11 using modern technologies:

 -   **Rust** - Systems programming language for performance and safety
 -   **Dioxus** - Modern React-like UI framework for Rust